Advanced Materials for Defense Applications - Part 1: Optical Systems

 2/20/2024

-Martyn Acreman, Defense Market Director, Materion Performance Materials and Composites
+Martyn Acreman, Defense Market Director

 drone flying over mountains

-Materion’s Electronic Materials are used for high-consequence defense missions across multiple domains - missions which cannot fail even under the most demanding of circumstances.
+Materion’s advanced materials are used for high-consequence defense missions across multiple domains - missions which cannot fail even under the most demanding of circumstances.
 Space-based optical systems that detect and track missiles, space-based surveillance, high-altitude UAV surveillance, airborne target acquisition and designation systems, and an interceptor able to defeat an incoming ICBM are all examples of defense needs that are enabled by Materion’s beryllium-containing materials.
 While other, more common, metals can be used in these applications, they may not perform consistently in high-pressure conditions, failing when they are needed most.
 For exceptional, dependable results, an advanced material may be the best solution.

 The use of Materion’s beryllium-containing materials in defense generally falls into one of four broad categories: